PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 09:48:42
+Last updated: 2024-04-06 09:49:15
-Random Quote: Watch a sunrise at least once a day. - Phil Dunphy
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres